solitaryr/xymon_notes/README.md

 ##### To Do
 - [ ] Drop BB support
-- [ ] Include an html editor like TimyMCE
+- [ ] Include an html editor like TinyMCE
+- [ ] Use xymon notes folder instead of symlink

 ##### Credits
   * Chris Naude who wrote the [original BB script](http://www.deadcat.net/viewfile.php?fileid=943)